-"ST. LOUIS, Missouri, May 27th, 1851.
+"St. Louis, Missouri, May 27th, 1851.

 "My DEAR Son-Our General Assembly closed its sessions last night.
 We have had a most delightful meeting-no judicial case of any importance, no unkind feeling, no harsh remark; every thing harmonious and pleasant.
 I think the impression made in families, in churches, and on the community, decidedly good.
 I preached five times, and made four Sabbath-school addresses.
-One was on occasion of what was called 'The Floral celebration;' nearly one thousand children were present, with many beautiful banners.
+One was on occasion of what was called 'The Floral Celebration;' nearly one thousand children were present, with many beautiful banners.
 It proved a very interesting occasion, and I hope some good was done.
 Dr. Humphrey preached the sermon on Domestic Missions; it was a masterly affair.
 Dr. Plumer preached the sermon on Popery; the sermon occupied about two hours in its delivery, and proved beyond all doubt the gross and palpable idolatry of the Papal Church.
+Dr. P. made much use of the standard works of the Man of Sin.
 The argument was powerful, was triumphant! and, as the house was crowded to overflowing, I think the sermon will not soon be forgotten.
 There was, I am told, quite a 'smart sprinkling' of Papists present.
-The next sermon on Popery is to be preached by Dr. Alexander; and on Domestic Missions, by your father.
+The next sermon on Popery is to be preached by Dr. James W. Alexander; and on Domestic Missions, by your father.
 The proposition for building a large Presbyterian church in Washington City was, to the perfect astonishment of many, indefinitely postponed.